frankcleary/data-science-bytes/content/sed-lowercase-inplace-tutorial.md

 ## Explanation

 The [`sed`](http://www.grymoire.com/Unix/Sed.html#uh-0) command allows for substitution of strings in text.
-We'll use a `sed` command to do the text manipulation (lower casing of tag names) on these files.
+We'll use a `sed` command to do the text manipulation (lowercasing of tag names) on these files.
 The basic syntax for a `sed` substitution command is this:

     :::console
     $ # s/ : do substitution